linked-db/linked-ql/README.md

 await savepoint.rollback();
 ```

+You essentially are able to go *back in time* and *forward in time* as randomly as iteration demands.

 ## Re-Introducing Schema-as-Code with `schema.json`

 💥 *Have your entire DB structure live in a single `schema.json` file that you edit in-place!*

-With schema versioning now over to the database, much of the remaining database concerns and formalities should now be irrelevant.
-We found that we could essentially streamline our database footprint from spanning hundreds of migration files to fitting into a single `schema.json` (or `schema.yml`) file!
+With schema versioning now over to the database, much of the old conventions and formalities should now be irrelevant.
+We found that we could essentially streamline the whole "database" footprint from spanning hundreds of migration files to fitting into a single `schema.json` (or `schema.yml`) file!

 ### `schema.json`